H1M4W4R1/Spellie/README.md

 [SpellieEvent("onEffectRemoved")] public SpellieEvent onEffectRemoved = new SpellieEvent();
 ```
 it also has 2 parameters as SpellieProperty with same usage, however the name is for event instead of property, it matters when it comes to ISL.
+**IMPORTANT: Event must start with `on`.
+Otherwise ISL parser will parse it as Property not as event.**

 ## ISL - Intermediate Spell Language
 ISL is a simple way to create spells.
 It can be done quickly and makes it easily readable.